Four Corners Regional Airport

 Nearby Food

-A 10-minute drive for traditional New Mexican breakfast burritos.
+Traditional New Mexican breakfast burritos.

-Blue corn waffles and specialty coffee about 15 minutes away.
+Blue corn waffles and specialty coffee.

 Airport data for reference only and may be outdated.